How We Protect You

 Technology Protecting You Every Day

-Fraud, Scams and Identity Theft are an everyday risk and we’re here to help.
-We use technology to constantly monitor transactions and identify risks around the clock so you can feel confident your accounts are secure.
+Fraud, Scams and Identity Theft are an everyday risk, but we’re here to help.
+We use technology around-the-clock to constantly monitor transactions and identify risks, so you can feel confident your accounts are secure.

 Real Time Checks

 Our technology constantly learns from your transaction activity and normal banking behaviour.
 Getting to know your digital identity allows us to instantly alert on suspicious activity.

 Added security for online payments with our accredited Westpac Internet Payment System.
 Find out more.

 It’s a digital version of your card, available 24/7 in the Westpac App.
 The 3-digit CVV security number changes daily to ensure your details are kept safe.
 Find out more.

 We work around-the-clock to find, detect and take down scam websites (and other security threats) that target our customers.

 A SecurID® token is a small, portable device that generates a single use digital security code to securely authorise online transactions.
 It’s ideal if you’re travelling or in a low mobile service reception area.